hoeg/wargm-b0x/README.md

 Additionally vim and ipython is added.

 Vim is a vanilla installation but I will add my own config and make it easy exhange it with your own.
+I did however add python-jedi, just because...